mendix/docs/content/en/docs/refguide/modeling/integration/odata-services/consumed-odata-services/consumed-odata-service.md

 ### 2.4 Authentication {#authentication}

 The **Use HTTP authentication** checkbox specifies if basic authentication should be used.
-If checked, specify the following details:
+If selected, specify the following details:

 * **User name** – defines the user name that will be used for authentication
 * **Password** – defines the password that will be used for authentication